-

 More information:

-Kidnapping can happen anywhere in the Philippines.
-Kidnapping can be business, criminal or terrorist-related.
-The threat is highest in central or western Mindanao, especially:
+Kidnapping can happen anywhere in the Philippines, including in metropolitan Manila.
+Kidnapping can be business, criminal or terrorism-related, and foreign nationals are affected.
+Kidnappings occur in rural, urban and coastal areas.
+Criminal kidnappers tend to target individuals perceived as wealthy.
+The threat is highest in central and western Mindanao, especially:

-The threat of piracy in the southern Philippines is very high, especially at coastal resorts and isolated coastal locations.
+The threat of piracy in the southern Philippines is high, especially in the Sulu Archipelago.

 More information:

 Avoid all protests, demonstrations, or rallies, and monitor local media for updated information.
-See our general information on demonstrations.
+See our general information on staying safe in case of demonstrations.

-Public protests and events that draw large groups of people are common and can turn violent.
+Public protests and events that draw large groups of people are not uncommon and can gather quickly.
+Sometimes they can turn violent.

 It's illegal to take part in political rallies if you're not Filipino.
 Authorities may deport Australians or cancel their visas for being involved.

-Armed clashes occur between security forces and militants, throughout the country but especially in Mindanao.
+Armed clashes occur between security forces and militants, throughout the country but especially in central and western Mindanao.

 The armed wing of the Communist Party of the Philippines (CPP), the New People’s Army (CPP-NPA), operates throughout the Philippines.
 They are often involved in attacks targeting Philippine security forces.

-In Mindanao, armed clashes between rival clans and other armed groups are also common, often resulting in deaths.
+In central and western Mindanao, armed clashes between rival clans and other armed groups are common, often resulting in deaths.

 If you see a confrontation between police and criminals or between rival groups, leave the area straight away.